 When I made the decision to pursue a career in Cardiology Technology, I had never heard of Stenberg College and I had never been to the lower mainland before.
 I completed the application process through distance communication, and took a leap of faith by registering before taking a campus tour.

 As April has only just begun, I’m interested to see what the college has in store for us for future holidays and celebrations.
-There always seems to be something to look forward too at Stenberg College and it’s rare to see the hallways bare of festive decorations.
-Campus life activities are a good way of allowing students to mix and mingle in between lectures, while also showing a little school pride and student appreciation.
+There always seems to be something to look forward too at Stenberg College.
+It’s rare to see the hallways bare of festive decorations.
+Campus life activities are a good way of allowing students to mix and mingle in between lectures.
+Also, showing a little school pride and student appreciation.